Oratorio del SS. Rosario di San Domenico (Giacomo Serpotta)

 Stucco relief in Oratorio del SS.
 Rosario in San Domenico.

-Crucifix with relics in Oratorio del SS.
+A curious boy in Oratorio del SS.
 Rosario di San Domenico, Palermo.
-Behind the glass are relics.

 Stucco putti by Giacomo Serpotta (1656-1732) in Oratorio del SS.
 Rosario di San Domenico, Palermo.